BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Kathmandu for trekking?
+What is the best time of year to visit Kathmandu for trekking and avoiding crowds?

-What are some local customs I should be aware of when visiting religious sites in Kathmandu?
+What are some essential cultural considerations or customs I should be aware of when visiting Kathmandu?

-How easy is it to get around Kathmandu using public transportation?
+How easy is it to get around Kathmandu, and what's the best way to navigate the city?

-What are some hidden gems or lesser-known places to visit outside of the main tourist areas?
+What are some hidden gems or lesser-known places to visit in Kathmandu that most tourists miss?

 Ready to Plan Your Trip?